 Neck Spasms Are An Involuntary Contraction Or Uncontrollable Tightening Of A Muscle

-A neck spasm may result from strain, overuse, weakness, or muscle pain related to an injury, other disorders or from a reaction to certain medications.
+Neck spasms may result from strain, overuse, weakness, or muscle pain related to an injury, other disorders or from a reaction to certain medications.

 If the spasms are strong, there may be pain from a pinched nerve which may cause the pain to radiate into the arm or hand.

 Muscles in the neck develop spasms that involve muscle contractions.
 This can result from sudden movements or twisting of the neck which puts compression on the muscle.
 This can cause excess stretching of the muscles which may tighten leading to pain.
 The muscle contraction decreases blood flow in the region causes further irritation and pain.
-This can also result from sleeping in an awkward position creats pressure on the neck along with other problems related to poor neck posture.
+This can also result from sleeping in an awkward position that creates pressure on the neck along with other problems related to poor neck posture.

 Usually, neck spasms are not serious, however, you should seek immediate medical care for serious symptoms of sensation loss in the limbs or shoulders, significant loss of balance, or a stiff neck in combination with a high fever, headache, sensitivity to light or nausea.